Technical Skills Get the Interview. Who They Are Gets the Job.

 The curriculum is designed to build authority from the ground up:

 Module 2 translates that presence into digital identity, helping young people define their unique "Art" and unfair advantage.
-They learn the psychology of online relationships, intentional behaviour, and how to project their worth and strengths across social media.
+They learn the psychology of online relationships, intentional behaviour, and how to project their worth and strengths on social media: LinkedIn and Instagram.
+Cut through AI hype and discover how emerging technologies can deepen connection, support smarter work, and help you (and your team) stay sharp without burning out.

 You may also like